 Already taken an in-person CPR class?

-I have a GREAT refresher course through TinyHood.
+I have a GREAT online refresher course through TinyHood.
 This refreshed course is meant for those who have already taken an in-person class and want to brush up on their skills visually.

 **This post is educational and not meant to take the place of your provider.
 Bumblebaby makes a small commission on some of the items listed above